Skip to main content

 Direct answer

 No — South Surrey is a community within the City of Surrey, NOT a separate municipality.
 It comprises the area south of approximately 24 Avenue down to the US border (with Peace Arch / Douglas crossing), bounded on the west by White Rock and on the east by Cloverdale.
 The City of White Rock IS a separate, fully incorporated municipality (since 1957), entirely surrounded by Surrey and covering roughly 5 km² along the waterfront south of Marine Drive.
 The distinction matters at closing because property tax mill rates, Home Owner Grant administration, business licensing, building-permit processes, and many bylaws (parking, secondary suites, short-term rental enforcement) differ between Surrey and White Rock.
-White Rock's 2026 mill rate is published separately from Surrey's; the BC Home Owner Grant ($770 base in Greater Vancouver areas, additional $275 for seniors) is administered by each municipality independently.
+White Rock's 2026 mill rate is published separately from Surrey's; the BC Home Owner Grant ($570 base in the Metro Vancouver / Capital / Fraser Valley regional districts — the $770 base applies only to northern and rural areas — plus an additional $275 for seniors 65+ or persons with disabilities) is administered by each municipality independently.
 Postal addresses are also distinct: a "White Rock" mailing address (V4B postal code) typically sits in the City of White Rock; a "Surrey" address (V4A or V4P) typically sits in South Surrey.
 Practitioner truth: when comparing equivalent homes across the Marine Drive boundary, factor differing property-tax bills (White Rock's residential rate has historically been ~10-15% higher than Surrey's) into your carrying-cost math.

 Primary sources